NESCent/hip_hack_howto/research/deep_dive_notes.md

 ### Polished summary with key points

-The pitch for this team was based on the sense that R (and other packages) had powerful tools for population simulation (e.g., R-metasim) that were not being used by empirical population geneticists, due to steep learning curves.
+The pitch for this team was based on the sense that R (and other packages) had powerful tools for population simulation (e.g., rmetasim) that were not being used by empirical population geneticists, due to steep learning curves.
 The challenge was to wrap multiple simulation packages in a more user-friendly interface.
 This challenge involved (1) developing a generic workflow to cover multiple use-cases, (2) presenting inputs, choices, and outputs to the user in a simplified graphical interface, and (3) adapting the front end to input and output of multiple simulation engines.
 The group spent most of their time on a high-level design (aspects of which are on the project wiki), and a proof-of-concept implementation (code on github).

 The initial challenge was far larger than the team could accomplish during a week-long hackathon.
 However, the team remained interested, and successfully sought funding to continue their work at a 4-day face-to-face meeting that took place several months later.
 They developed a collaboration that has lasted for 8 months with (approximately) bi-weekly meetings that involve all members of the original group (some of the meeting notes are on the github wiki).
 As a result of this ongoing interest, the vast majority of the github commits occurred in the 8 months after the hackathon.
 All 6 team members have committed code to github, and 5 of them have made substantial numbers of commits.